What can you do to slow down your HIV and hepatitis C infections?

 Do not use injection drugs.

-Talk with your doctor if you can't stop drinking, taking drugs, or having unsafe sex.
-Ask your doctor where you can get support in your area.
+Talk with your provider if you can't stop drinking, taking drugs, or having unsafe sex.
+VA has resources available to help.
 If you already get services from an AIDS organization, ask about support groups for people who have HIV and hepatitis C.

 HIV and hepatitis C are two of the most important medical issues today.
 Try to educate yourself about them.
-Ask your doctor if you need help making sense of anything you hear on the news or read in the newspapers.
+Ask your provider if you need help making sense of anything you hear on the news or read about online.

 Get vaccinated against other hepatitis viruses.

 Having hepatitis C does not mean that you can't get other kinds of hepatitis.
-Talk to your doctor about getting vaccinations (or shots) to protect you from hepatitis A and B.
+Talk to your doctor about getting vaccinations to protect you from hepatitis A and B.

-Avoid taking medicines, supplements or natural or herbal remedies that might cause more damage to your liver.
+Avoid taking medicines, supplements, natural or herbal remedies that might cause more damage to your liver.

 Even ordinary pain relievers can cause liver problems in some people.
-Check with your doctor before you take any natural or herbal remedy, supplement, prescription, or non-prescription medicine.
-And, make sure your doctor knows all the medicines you are taking for HIV and hepatitis C.
+Check with your provider before you take any natural or herbal remedy, supplement, prescription, or non-prescription medicine.
+And, make sure your provider knows all the medicines you are taking for HIV and hepatitis C.